webntic/xalima-association-w/PRD.md

 3. **Accessible** - Intuitive navigation and inclusive design ensures everyone can engage with Xalima's mission

-**Complexity Level**: Light Application (multiple features with basic state) This is a multi-page nonprofit website with forms, dynamic content displays, and state management for navigation and user interactions, but without complex backend integrations in this prototype phase.
+**Complexity Level**: Light Application (multiple features with basic state) This is a multi-page nonprofit website with React Router navigation, legal pages (privacy policy and legal notice), forms, dynamic content displays, and state management for navigation and user interactions.

 ## Essential Features